analogdevicesinc/testbenches/docs/testbenches/project_based/ad57xx/index.rst

 Available configurations & tests combinations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The test program is compatible with all of the above mentioned configurations.
+The test program is compatible with the above mentioned configuration.

 CPU/Memory interconnects addresses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~